The Children’s Tumor Foundation is an Associated Partner of the European-based Innovative Medicines Initiative

 The Children’s Tumor Foundation (CTF), the largest non-governmental funder of neurofibromatosis (NF) research, and PLOS ONE, a leading peer-reviewed scientific journal, are pleased to announce the successful completion of the first funding cycle of the Drug Discovery Initiative Registered Report (DDIRR) 2017 Awards, a funder-publisher partnership integrating the Registered Reports model into the grant application process.

-On May 17, hundreds of landmarks in the U.S., U.K., Canada, and Australia will “Shine a Light on NF” to raise awareness for genetic disorder that causes tumors and has no cure at this time
+On May 17, hundreds of landmarks around the world will “Shine a Light on NF” to raise awareness for genetic disorder that causes tumors and has no cure at this time

 NEW YORK – May 17, 2018 – The Children’s Tumor Foundation is pleased to announce that in recognition of NF Awareness Month architectural icons across the globe will show their support in the fight against neurofibromatosis (NF) by lighting up in blue and green, the official colors of the NF cause.

 The Children’s Tumor Foundation 'I Know a Fighter’ Initiative Brings Attention to Brave Heroes Battling Rare Genetic Disorder

 NEW YORK – May 1, 2018 – Neurofibromatosis, or NF, is a genetic disorder that few have heard of, yet it affects over 125,000 Americans and over 2.5 million people worldwide.
 The Children’s Tumor Foundation is working to change that through a month-long campaign drawing attention to the inspirational and remarkable stories of those living with NF, and the critical need for research to better their lives.